Mr Paul Super

 Consultant Upper Gastrointestinal Surgeon

-BM • MS • FRCS
+MBBS • FRCS

-Nick Boyle is the founder of RefluxUK and one of the country’s leading experts in the surgical management of Gastro-oesophageal reflux disease.
+Nick Boyle is the founder of RefluxUK and one of the country’s leading experts in the management of Gastro-oesophageal reflux disease.
 He leads the Multi-Disciplinary Team.
+He is based in central London at King Edward VII's Hospital, in the world famous Harley St district, Nuffield Health at St Bartholomew's Hospital in the City of London and in the southeast at Nuffield Tunbridge Wells Hospital.

 Nick is a specialist laparoscopic, upper Gastro-Intestinal and reflux surgeon.
 He trained in general surgery and subsequently specialist surgery of the oesophagus and stomach at Guys and St Thomas’ hospitals in London and in laparoscopic surgery at the Minimal Access Therapy Training Unit in Guildford.
 He graduated from the University of Southampton and was awarded a Master of Surgery degree by London University.
 He is a Fellow of the Royal College of Surgeons of England.
 Nick was appointed as a consultant surgeon in 2000.